For too long, the media has presented attention-deficit/hyperactivity disorder (ADHD) as an overdiagnosed condition, especially in children.

 Our sensitivity, perfectionism, and intense emotions around relationships can throw some clinicians off the ADHD trail.
 Finding a clinician that’s more familiar with ADHD can be helpful in ruling other disorders out.

-Rejection Sensitive Dysphoria can be an intense and overwhelming experience.
-Our reactivity, particularly to abandonment and criticism, can lead us to behave in extreme ways.
+Rejection sensitive dysphoria can be an intense and overwhelming experience.
+Our reactivity — particularly to abandonment and criticism — can lead us to react and behave in extreme ways.
 It’s not uncommon to hear about people with RSD having emotional outbursts, intense rage and anger, or even engaging in self-harm.

-However, upon closer examination, it may in fact be a manifestation of ADHD if other symptoms — like lack of concentration and difficulty completing tasks — are present.
+However, upon closer examination, it may in fact be a manifestation of ADHD, especially if other symptoms — like having a lack of concentration and difficulty completing tasks — are present.

 ADHD can include many of these same challenges as well.
 And since emotional dysregulation is also a part of ADHD, the likelihood of misdiagnosis is quite high.

 Again, seek out a doctor that’s well-versed in both conditions so they’re better-equipped to rule out the inaccurate condition.